dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 watch in amazement as authorities censor the hell out of what deprives them of the ability to enslave youth via sin.

-Still think that religion has no value?
+Still think religion has no value?

+None of the above is intended to be anti-semitic.
+Please see the footnotes if you are uncertain.[^addressing-anti-semitism]

 <a name="the-truth-is-always-convergent" />